cepalium/daily-coding-problems/README.md

 A builder is looking to build a row of N houses that can be of K different colors.
 He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

 Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

 ---

+### #20

+Given two singly linked lists that intersect at some point, find the intersecting node.
+The lists are non-cyclical.

+For example, given A = 3 -> 7 -> 8 -> 10 and B = 99 -> 1 -> 8 -> 10, return the node with value 8.

+In this example, assume nodes with the same value are the exact same node objects.

+Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.

+---

+### #21

+Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

+For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.

+---